bartOssh/Xmas_2020/README.md

 ## Minimal requirements to receive wishes

  - Docker version 19.03.13 (maybe lower than 19 will work, not sure)
- - Being on Santa list of nice kids and at lest not to naughty ...
+ - Being on Santa list of nice kids or at lest not being to naughty ...
- - Terminal emulator on windows
+ - Terminal emulator on windows,

 ## Run with docker